 We received a request from Oxfam to develop a simple way with which school children in Afghanistan could monitor groundwater levels in nearby wells.
+This page has been translated into Dari by Dr. Amir Haidari and the translation can be found here.
 Costs should be low and one should be able to make it with locally available materials.
 We will start with a design that should work in most places but there is a lot of room for alternatives and improvisations.
 I used a cheap alarm to make a sound but a simple toy may work just as fine.

 The traditional simple way to measure groundwater levels in a well is with a little bell, basically a metal pipe that is open on one end and closed at the other, on a measuring tape (see picture).
 When the bell is plunged into the water, it makes a popping noise, as shown in the video.